 The headline GLP-1 dose-response curves were established in obesity trials.
 The STEP series for semaglutide produced approximately 15 to 17 percent body-weight reduction at the maximum 2.4 mg weekly dose over 68 weeks in patients with obesity.
 The SURMOUNT series for tirzepatide produced approximately 20 to 22 percent at the maximum 15 mg weekly dose.
 These are large, meaningful weight reductions, and they are the right calibration for patients with significant weight to lose.

 For a patient at BMI 22 with lean PCOS, the calibration is wrong.
 The medication will produce weight loss the patient does not need.
-The lean-mass component of that weight loss may be disproportionate.
+The skeletal-muscle-tissue component of that weight loss may be disproportionate.
 The side effects — nausea, dysmotility, taste changes — are present at all doses but more intense at higher ones, and the patient is incurring those side effects to produce a result that is not the clinical goal.

 The microdose case — mechanism and evidence